Menu

 Addressing the Nursing Shortage: Enhancing Onboarding to Reduce Turnover

-3:10 – 3:40 pm CDT (.5 CE contact hour)
+3:10 – 3:40 pm CDT (0.5 CE contact hours)

-Sonya Lester, BSN, RN, CCRN
+Sonya Lester, BSN RN CCRN

 See a demonstration of how a standard framework that includes customization to the individual orientee, specifically new graduate nurses, can result in an onboarding experience that positively impacts nursing retention.